SFBdragon/talc/talc/README.md

 Custom ones can be implemented too.

-## Algorithm
+## Algorithm & Internals

 This is a dlmalloc-style linked list allocator with boundary tagging and binning, aimed at general-purpose use cases.
-Allocation is O(n) worst case (but in practice its near-constant time, see microbenchmarks), while in-place reallocations and deallocations are O(1).
+Allocation O(n) worst case (but in practice its near-constant time, see microbenchmarks), while in-place reallocations and deallocations are O(1).

 The implementation shares a lot of similarities with the TLSF algorithm, but is nowhere near as pure as `rlsf`.

-Additionally, the layout of chunk metadata is rearranged to allow for smaller minimum-size chunks to reduce memory overhead of small allocations.
-The minimum chunk size is `3 * usize`, with a single `usize` being reserved per allocation.
-This is more efficient than `dlmalloc` and `galloc`, despite using a similar algorithm.

 ## Migrating from v4 to v5